What's new in SQL Server 2016: Temporal Tables

 The table contains only 2 rows:

-And the history table contains a little more rows:
+And the history table contains several more rows:

-For example, it is interesting to modify the dates of the history table.
-To do this we deactivate the link between the 2 tables before modifying the data, then we reactivate it:
+Sometimes it is useful to modify the dates in the history table.
+To do this, disable the link between the two tables, make your changes, then re-enable it:

 SQL